 You child will be X-rayed to establish, if the battery is there and where it is lodged.

-If necessary, they will be taken for an operation to remove the battery as a matter of urgency.
+If necessary, there might be an operation to remove the battery as a matter of urgency.

 First Aid for Life and onlinefirstaid.com provides this information for guidance and it is not in any way a substitute for medical advice.
 First Aid for Life is not responsible or liable for any diagnosis made, or actions taken based on this information.
-It is strongly advised that you attend a practical First Aid course to understand what to do in a medical emergency.
+We strongly recommend that you attend a practical First Aid course to understand what to do in a medical emergency.

 www.onlinefirstaid.com email@example.com tel: 02086754036